workingmirror/blog/content/2017/05/2017-05-19-alien-covenant-review.md

 Even then, the actual sequence of immediate events end up being predictable, if enjoyable to watch.
 That's the problem with fighting your way into a corner between prequels and sequels.
 It all has to end cleaner and more neatly as the start of the original films creep closer.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/alien-covenant-4.jpg "Alien: Covenant" "Alien: Covenant" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/alien-covenant-4.jpg "Alien: Covenant" "Alien: Covenant" %}

 And to do that, you need time.
 And to get more time, you cut stuff.
 Stuff like, say, allegorical comparisons between Egyptian and Norse lore and imagery with "Ozymandias" and "Entry of the Gods into Valhalla".
 No one is well developed save for David and Walter, and Daniels only feels fleshed out because Waterston just, like, good at acting.